crystal-lang/crystal-website/install/on_openbsd.md

 OpenBSD includes the Crystal compiler in the ports tree, starting from version OpenBSD 6.4.

-Currently, it is only available for the `amd64` platforms.
+Currently, it is only available for the `amd64` platform.

 ## Install Package